Wildfire Resiliency Code Board

 Friday, 27 June 2025, 9am-3pm

-*This meeting will incorporate a Public Hearing for the rules of the 2025 CO Wildfire Resiliency Code adoption*
+*This meeting will incorporate a Public Hearing for the rules concerning the adoption of the 2025 CO Wildfire Resiliency Code*

 Zoom Information:https://zoom.us/j/92250154062?pwd=eE5TNmRvYUpoSkF0UC90M29YZy9qUT09